 (Printed & Encrypted PDF Copy)

 |Premium items:||£90.00 each|

 (Maximum of five items per group)

-Premium items: These are pieces that take longer to research, such as vintage watches, antiques, large multi stone set pieces, and single stone diamonds over 1.00ct, which are not accompanied by a report from an accredited interdependent laboratory, such as GIA or HRD.
+These pieces take longer to research and include but are not limited to vintage watches, antiques, large multi stone set pieces, and single stone diamonds over 1.00ct, which are not accompanied by a report from an accredited interdependent laboratory, such as GIA or HRD.
 (For single stone diamonds over 1.00ct, which are accompanied by an accredited report, standard fees apply)

 Preferential rates for emergency services and armed forces

 We recognise the fantastic work undertaken by members of our emergency services and armed forces.
 So we are delighted to offer a 10% discount on all of our fees to anyone employed in the Armed Forces, NHS, Fire Service, Police Service and community first responders.
 To claim your discount, tell us at your appointment booking that you are employed in one of these services and

 present a valid staff ID or registered Blue Light Card during your appointment.

 We also offer a preferential re-valuation service on items we have valued previously.
 Each piece is charged at 50% of the current item fee, plus the relevant report fee.
 This helps to ensure that you do not find yourself either under or over-insured despite continuous fluctuations within the relevant markets.